awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 # Creating a task definition<a name="create-task-definition"></a>

 Before you can run Docker containers on Amazon ECS, you must create a task definition\.
-You can define multiple containers and data volumes in a task definition\.
+You can define multiple containers and data volumes in a single task definition\.
 For more information about the parameters available in a task definition, see [Task definition parameters](task_definition_parameters.md)\.

 **To create a new task definition**